-Interested applicants submit an online interest form.
+Interested applicants submit an online interest form as the first step.
 After reading completed interest forms, Headwaters staff schedule one-on-one conversations to get to know each applicant better.
-Staff invite the new Giving Project participants to join the cohort by early January 2021; programming begins in February.
+Staff will invite the new Giving Project participants to join the cohort by early January 2021; programming will kick off in February.

-We look for people who will commit to the full five months of programming.
-If you have the time and capacity to fully invest in this unique cohort experience and are passionate about organizing donors to fund social movements, please apply!
+We look for people who will commit to the full program.
+If you have the time and capacity to fully invest in this unique cohort experience and are passionate about organizing donors to fund social movements, then we want you apply!

 We are also dedicated to meet our overall goals for cohort diversity.
-Headwaters centers Black people, Indigenous people, and people of color in the Giving Project.
+Headwaters centers Black people, Indigenous people, and people of color in each Giving Project cohort.
 We also prioritize LGBTQ-identified folks and participants from diverse age and class backgrounds.

 Yes!
-People involved with grantee organizations can participate in the Giving Project as a way to inform and influence their own work.
+People involved with grantee organizations can participate as a Giving Project cohort member as a way to inform and influence their own work.
 We use a conflict-of-interest policy to ensure that anyone closely involved with an applicant organization does not participate in the discussion or scoring of that organization’s application.

 Being present at all meetings is how we build collective analysis and support.
 We prioritize participants who can attend all sessions, but we are able to make some accommodations on a case by case basis.
 Please let us know if you'll need to miss any sessions in your application.